DooyoungH/LO-TD3/README.md

 *Notice: Because of Offline RL that is initial networks of LO-TD3, we higly recommand using the your system above 64GB RAM if you reproduce the overall model.

 LO-TD3 requires huge calculation resources.
-So, we also present the toy example using OpenAI GYM.
+So, we also present a toy example using OpenAI GYM.
 It can be running by: